Merkel Cell Carcinoma

 The best course of treatment and overall management for each patient is determined by this group of collaborative experts.
 Working closely with the patient, family and their referring doctors, we work to coordinate treatment and follow-up care close to home when possible and to minimize trips to Ann Arbor.

-Once treatment is complete, you will continue to receive follow-up care through the Merkel Cell Carcinoma Program.
+Once treatment is complete, you will continue to receive follow-up care through the Multidisciplinary Cutaneous Oncology Program.
 This will include exams of the skin and lymph nodes, and may include further testing.

 As part of the Rogel Cancer Center patients have access to the Patient Support Services.
 These services are available to patients, their families and caregivers as a resource to help during treatment and afterwards.